brazilofmux/tinymux/mux/readme.txt

    Unpack the mux-2.7.0.1.win32.bin.zip using WinZip.

+2. The pre-built binaries for 32-bit are already placed in mux2.7/game/bin and ready to go.
+64-bit binaries are provided in mux2.7/game/bin/win64, but to use those, you need to be using a 64-bit version of Windows, and you need to copy them up one directory level into mux2.7/game/bin.
+64-bit versions of Windows can use either.

-2. cd mux2.7/game
+3. cd mux2.7/game

-3. Possibly edit netmux.conf and mux.config to tweak the configuration.
+4. Possibly edit netmux.conf and mux.config to tweak the configuration.

-4. Start the server with the following:
+5. Start the server with the following:

        cscript startmux.wsf